Extrawelt04/IT-NK-Challange/README.md

 - Read a file -> encrypt the content -> write ecrypted content to file
 - Refactor to Spring-Boot-App and provide an UI for encrypting and decrypting text and / or files
 - ...

+## Additional Information

+Ensure that you have tested your code.
+Means: write JUnit tests.
+Al least at the end of:

+- Step 2
+- Step 4
+- Step 6